Transistor (video game): Plot

 Resolving to track down the final member of the Camerata, Royce Bracket, and then escape the city, Red and her companion travel through Goldwalk, which has been "Processed" into a blocky, white facsimile of its original form.
 Royce approaches Red through a robotic proxy and offers to work together to stop the Process.
 He reveals that the Transistor, along with its docking point, the Cradle, are part of the apparatus used by the city's administrators to manipulate the landscape and environment of Cloudbank in order to satisfy the whims of the people.
 After fighting through the completely Processed district of Fairview, Red meets Royce and places the Transistor into the Cradle.
 This brings an end to the Process attack but also absorbs Red and Royce into the Transistor's virtual realm.

 Royce informs Red that only one of them can return to Cloudbank and the two clash.
 After defeating Royce, Red is transported back into the city, where she begins rebuilding its Processed areas.
 Upon un-Processing the man's body and learning he cannot be restored from inside the Transistor, she sits down beside him and—despite his protests and pleadings otherwise—impales herself with the Transistor.
 In the closing credits sequence, it is shown that the man is reunited with Red within the virtual world of the Transistor.
-A heartfelt embrace reveals that her voice has also been restored.
+In a heartfelt embrace, she reveals that her voice has been restored.